 Most people need at least a 10 Mbps internet speed.
 Consider that the baseline.
 Add up how much you might need with this breakdown:

 - General web surfing and emailing: 1 Mbps

 - Online gaming: 1 Mbps – 3 Mbps

 - Video conferencing: 2 Mbps – 4 Mbps

 - HD video streaming: 5 – 8 Mbps

 While coming up with your personal estimate is important and helpful, figuring out your ideal internet speed isn’t an exact science.
 For example, while streaming content only requires enough bandwidth to access files in real time, as nothing is physically stored on your computer or device, downloading is a lot more demanding.
-You can watch a movie on Netflix without having to download the entire thing, but if you’re purchasing and downloading a film, you must download the entire file before being able to watch it.
+You can Netflix without having to download the entire thing, but if you’re purchasing and downloading a film, you must download the entire file before being able to watch it.
 On top of that, if you are frequently uploading content to the internet, you must consider that when deciding on an internet speed.